 But I find it unlikely that from Italy anyone would have risked trying to transport his body there.
 There was always a risk traveling the Mediterranean Sea.
 But from Antioch or Babylon I could find it being fairly plausible.
 Sadly this also hurts the traditions about Lazurus, Martha and Mary of Bethany traveling to southern France, those were always late traditions.

 Even a lot of the early sources that do support linking Peter to the Roman church fail to support the entirety of the traditional narrative.
 Tetullian as I said before says Clement was appointed by Peter, unaware of Linus or Cletus it seems.
 But he is also our oldest Christian source on Nero persecuting Christians, and doesn't mention Peter or Paul.
 Eusebius was the first to say that both Peter and Paul were martyred by Nero.

 In Tetullian's Apology quoted by Eusebius he doesn't mention Peter or Paul talking about Nero He is cited as backing up the tradition with what he says in his Poscription Against Heretics 34.

 "Since, moreover, you are close upon Italy, you have Rome, from which there comes even into our own hands the very authority (of apostles themselves).
 How happy is its church, on which apostles poured forth all their doctrine along with their blood; where Peter endures a passion like his Lord's; where Paul wins his crown in a death like John's[the Baptist]; where the Apostle John was first plunged, unhurt, into boiling oil, and thence remitted to his island-exile."The problem is we know John's being plunged into oil according to every other source on it happened in Asia not Italy.
 It looks like copiers may have corrupted something that was originally merely about Rome being responsible for martyrdoms.
 It's really starting to seem to me like even Paul dying there is questionable.
-First Clement says nothing of where Paul died, but that he took the Gospel to the extremity of the West.
+First Clement says nothing of where Paul died, but says he took the Gospel to the extremity of the West.